huffmanks/code-share/src/content/cheatsheets/git.md

       - label: git revert [commit]
         description: "Clean slate!
 Create a new commit that undoes changes from a previous one."
         code: git revert abc123
+      - label: git cherry-pick [commit]
+        description: "Steal a commit!
+Apply changes from a specific commit to your current branch."
+        code: git cherry-pick xyz789
+      - label: git reflog
+        description: "Time machine!
+See a history of all your local git actions, including resets and checkouts, to recover lost work."
+        code: git reflog
   - title: Branching & Merging
     description: Managing different versions of your project simultaneously.
     items: